 app/rest/agents/<agentLocator>/<field_name>request.
 Moreover, if you issue a request to the

 app/rest/agents/id:10/testURL, you will get a list of the supported fields in the error message.

-You can authenticate yourself for the REST API in the following ways:
+You can authenticate in the REST API in the following ways:

 Using basic HTTP authentication (it can be slow with certain authentications, see below).
 Provide a valid TeamCity username and password with the request.
 You can force basic auth by including

 GETrequests from within a browser, and you are logged in to TeamCity in the browser, you can just use